- 2021: Samantha Pilgrim (Willett)

 Tag Archives: ARCS

-ARCS Foundation honors doctoral candidates
+ARCS Foundation awards

 Using geometric control theory to identify optimal trajectories